julianeguo/music-recommender-aws/README.md

-# music-recommender-aws
+# AWS Music Recommender
-A web app using AWS that recommends similar songs based on user input!
+A web app using AWS that recommends 10 similar songs based on a user-inputted song and looks them up on Spotify.
 Made by Juliane Guo and Audrey Paleczny for their CS310: Scalable Software Architectures class.

 ### To run the app: